 Probably the best of these souvenir shops is Bangbao Shop, located on the right about 10 metres from the start of the pier, they have some unique Koh Chang t-shirts, unlike other vendors that sell the same stuff as each other.

 One saving grace is Peace Moon, which was one shop but is now three – all in the centre of the pier.
 They have handmade leather goods and jewelry and sell some really nice items.
 They also have a branch on White Sand beach.
 This is definitely one place you should think of buying something if you want a unique memento from the island.

 If you’re on a budget grab a fruit shake or snack at one of the rather nice cafes that are beginning to sprout up along the pier.
+There’s a little booth selling home made gelato near the 7-eleven, before you start to walk down the pier.
 Or if you’re travelling as part of an organised tour, who’s sole purpose for visiting the island is to spend as much as possible in the guide’s choice of seafood restaurant, you’ll be tucking into a seafood buffet.